roc-11/pp4-jetset-journal/README.md

   - Logout
   - Register
   - Blog Detail - with CRUD functionality for logged in users to like a post and/or comment on a post (comments can be edited or deleted)
+  - My Profile
+  - Favourite Posts
+  - Blog Admin - with CRUD functionality for logged in superadministrators

 ### Existing Features